Karabakh movement

 Armenians had petitioned Soviet authorities to transfer the mostly Armenian-populated Nagorno-Karabakh Autonomous Oblast (NKAO) in Azerbaijan to Armenia.
 By 1988, nearly one million Armenians from several regions of the republic engaged in regular demonstrations, centered on Yerevan's Theater Square (today Freedom Square).

-The Karabakh Committee, a group of ethnic Armenian intellectuals from Nagorno-Karabakh, led the movement from 1988 to 1989.
-The movement transformed into the Pan-Armenian National Movement (HHSh) by 1989 and won majority in the 1990 parliamentary election.
+The Karabakh Committee, a group of ethnic Armenian intellectuals from Armenia along with the Karabakh-based local group "Krunk", led the movement.
+After 1989, the movement transformed into the Pan-Armenian National Movement (HHSh) and won majority in the 1990 parliamentary election.
 In 1991, both Armenia and Nagorno-Karabakh declared independence from the Soviet Union.
 A referendum in 1988 was held to transfer the region to Soviet Armenia, citing self-determination laws in the Soviet constitution.
 (Note: According to the Constitution of the USSR, if a union republic voted to leave the Soviet Union, its autonomous republics, autonomous oblasts, and autonomous okrugs had the right to hold their own referendums to independently decide whether to remain in the USSR or to leave alongside the seceding union republic.
 They also had the right to raise questions regarding their own state-legal status.)
 This act was met with a series of pogroms against Armenians across Azerbaijan, and in November 1991, the Azerbaijani government passed a motion aimed at abolishing the autonomy of the NKAO and prohibiting the use of Armenian placenames in the region.
-By 1992, the conflict escalated into the First Nagorno-Karabakh War.
+Initially, the movement relied on non-violent means, including petitions, marches, vigils, hunger strikes, demonstrations, and general strikes, and was met with anti-Armenian violence.
+By 1992, the conflict had escalated into the First Nagorno-Karabakh War.

 Up until the 2018 Armenian Revolution, the Karabakh Movement was the largest mass movement in Armenian history.
+It was also the largest instance of public mobilization in the Soviet Union since its formative years in the 1920s.
+At one point in the movement, up to a million protestors were mobilized in Yerevan.

 Azerbaijan's inability to suppress the Karabakh Movement has significantly influenced Azeri nationalism, which is widely considered institutionally anti-Armenian.